 In this project, I have learned a lot of things.
-I am now familiar with the Symbian programming, OpenCV and MFC, game programming.
+I am now familiar with the Symbian programming, OpenCV and MFC.
 Apart from this, I also learned a lot in the field of video processing, particular for motion tracking.
+I enjoyed the learning process and I am now able to build other Symbian applications.

-Chapter 17: Conclusion
+Chapter 11: Conclusion